Ellen102/gildedrose/readme.md

 I just wanted to write a dsl because they are fun to write and easy to read.
 This way our intern can easily configure new items.
 (dsl is not tested, still in design phase)

+-> should consider a more e2e testing framework